kalyanram003/TrackBuddy/Frontend/SETUP_GUIDE.md

 1. Open http://localhost:3000
 2. Try logging in with: `admin@gmail.com` / `admin123`
 3. Check browser console for debug logs
-4. Look at the Debug Info component in bottom-right corner
+4. The in-app debug components have been removed.
+Use browser devtools (Console/Network) or run the test scripts in `src/utils/testConnection.js` to verify API connectivity.

-## 🔍 Debug Information
+## 🔍 Debug Information (removed)

 ### Backend Changes Made:
 1. **CORS Configuration** - Added CorsConfig.java